data-max-hq/cost-effective-ml/README.md

     && sudo apt-get install -y nvidia-container-toolkit
 ```

-*Note: You may need to wait a couple minutes while nvidia driver are being installed.
+* Note: You may need to wait a couple of minutes while NVidia drivers are being installed.
 You can check by running
 ```sh
 nvidia-smi
 ```
-on node terminal which shows information about gpu.
+on node terminal which shows information about GPU.

 Installing K3S agent
 ```sh